Grants for Women Owned Businesses

 If you are female or identify as a female and own a business, several grants for women-owned businesses are available.
 Grants are a great way to help fund your business as they don’t need to be repaid.
 Grants are available from many places, including governments, agencies, nonprofits, and private organizations.

-The grants outlined below have different applications requirements and deadlines; however, they are all applicable to women-owned businesses.
-Some grant deadlines for 2022 have not been announced, so check the organizations’ websites regularly for updates.
-If you have a grant you’d like to add to this list, please email customerservice@coastalbank.com.
+The grants outlined below have different application requirements and deadlines; however, they are all applicable to women-owned businesses.
+Some grant deadlines for 2025 have not been announced, so check the organizations’ websites regularly for updates.

 Amber Grant Foundation

-For women entrepreneurs striving to make their mark in business, the Amber Grant Foundation is an organization created by womensnet.com in 1988 after Amber Wigdahl, 19, a woman who died before achieving her dreams of entrepreneurialism.
-The foundation’s $10K monthly grant award helps support women with unique and inspiring stories.
-At the end of each year, one of the monthly winners is awarded an additional $25k.
+For women entrepreneurs striving to make their mark in business, the Amber Grant Foundation is an organization created by WomensNet in 1988 after Amber Wigdahl, 19, a woman who died before achieving her dreams of entrepreneurialism.
+The foundation’s three $10K monthly grant awards help support women with unique and inspiring stories.
+At the end of each year, one of the monthly winners is awarded an additional $25K.
 Apply all year.
 The deadline for each month is the end of the month.

 Cartier Women’s Initiative Award